Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 It also allows you to connect an unlimited number of devices simultaneously, which makes it great for households or users that want to watch NHL blackouts from multiple locations or on multiple devices.

-3. CyberGhost: Best Free VPN for NHL
+3. CyberGhost: Best VPN Free Trial for NHL

 Pros Cons